maruohon/itemscroller/README.md

 This is a customized version of Masa's itemscroller mod that fixes crafting features for 1.15.2.
 Masa's original mod can be found [here](https://github.com/maruohon/itemscroller)

 ### What's different?
 Post 1.13, Mojang has changed the crafting mechanics of the game.
 Before 1.13, crafting was very fast as much of the logic was handled client-side.
 In 1.13, most of the crafting logic was moved to the server.
-This broke Itemscroller's fast crafting features, as every ingredient now had to be moved one slot at a time to the crafting grid for it to work.
-This drastically worsened server-client desync, a compounding problem, which lead to increasing failed crafting attempts and accidental ingredient leaks which made afk crafting impossible.
+This broke Itemscroller's fast crafting features, since every ingredient now had to be moved one slot at a time to the crafting grid for it to work.
+This drastically worsened server-client desync, a compounding problem, leading to an increasing number of failed crafting attempts and accidental ingredient leaks which made afk crafting impossible.

 This customized version of the mod, fixes the problem by handling ingredient movement server-side using the recipe book protocols when it can.